simonangel-fong/Note_Humber/2nd/Oracle_DB_using_PLSQL/DML/merge_row.md

 ## MERGE

 - The `MERGE` statement will `INSERT` a new row into a target table or `UPDATE` existing data in a target table, based on a comparison of the data in the two tables.

-- The `WHEN` cIause determines the action to be taken.
+- The `WHEN` clause determines the action to be taken.

 - Syntax: